Cold, hard facts sink Antarctic ice claim

 NASA studies

-NASA predicts the Antarctic ice sheet loses 150 billion tonnes per year.
+NASA predicts the Antarctic ice sheet loses 150 billion tons per year.

 "The sea ice in Antarctica, just as in the Arctic, expands every year during the cold months, and melts again during the warmer months," he said.